 Photo credit: Nan Bray, Tasmania

 Discontinued yarn: This year you can still find small quantities of yarns in my shop from my previous supplier, who dyes and spins high quality, ECOTEX100 certified yarns in Germany.

 I use only natural dyes, and many of them are certified organic.
 My go-to dyestuffs are walnut husks, madder root, buckthorn bark, lac and indigo, because they have the highest colourfastness of all natural dyes.
 But you can always find me experimenting with plants I find on our farm and in the woods.

 My studio runs on 100% renewable energy.
-All my dyestuff is applied as mulch or compost on our small organic farm.
+All my dyestuff is applied as mulch or compost on our certified organic farm.
 My packaging is plastic-free, has a low carbon footprint and is recyclable (or you can use it as mulch in your garden).
-I'm working on reaching a carbon-neutral lifestyle.
-It's a long journey.
-In the meantime, I offset my carbon footprint through atmosphair.
+With each purchase in my online shop, you help me support Project Drawdown, the world's leading resource for climate change solutions.